 As discussed earlier, weight is directly related to the screen size of the device.
 Which model to choose actually depends on how you are going to use the GPS.
 For hiking GPS, you need a model that is light and small.
 It should portable enough and easy to carry without feeling bulky on your hands.

 Readability is another important factor because innovative and multi-features all will be useless if you can’t even read what’s on the screen.
-That’s why you need to take into consideration about the brightness of the screen and the readability in direct sunlight.
+That’s why you need to take into consideration the brightness of the screen and the readability in direct sunlight.

 Fortunately, now most of the GPS models are equipped with anti-glare screens with good backlighting and contrast.
 With these features, you can decipher maps and text easily.